MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-packaged-apps.md

 By default, when you create a project using one of the [WinUI project templates](..\winui\winui3\winui-project-templates-in-visual-studio.md) that are provided with the Windows App SDK extension for Visual Studio, your project includes a [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an MSIX package.
 For more information about configuring this project to build an MSIX package for your app, see [Package a desktop or UWP app in Visual Studio](/windows/msix/package/packaging-uwp-apps).
 After you build an MSIX package for your app, you have several options for deploying it to other computers.
 For more information, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

+> [!IMPORTANT]
-Before configuring your apps for deployment, review [the Windows App SDK deployment architecture](deployment-architecture.md) to learn more about the dependencies your packaged app takes when it uses the Windows App SDK.
-These dependencies include the **framework**, **main**, and **singleton** packages, which are all signed and published by Microsoft.
+> Before configuring your app for deployment, and to learn more about the dependencies your packaged app takes when it uses the Windows App SDK, see [Deployment architecture for the Windows App SDK](deployment-architecture.md).
+These dependencies include the *framework*, *main*, and *singleton* packages, which are all signed and published by Microsoft.

+## Prerequisites

+* For packaged apps, the VCLibs framework package dependency is a requirement.
+For more info, see [C++ Runtime framework packages for Desktop Bridge](/troubleshoot/cpp/c-runtime-packages-desktop-bridge).
+* **C#**.
+For the .NET 5.0 runtime, see [Download .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0).

 ## Deploy the Windows App SDK framework package